soft-skills-engineering/website/incident-process.md

 ## Appeal of Account Suspension

 In cases that result in account suspension, the individual suspended may appeal the decision starting one week after the suspension by sending a mail to an Administrator with justification for overturning the appeal.
-If a suspension is overturned, the new context will be shared with #rands-slack-rules
+If a suspension is overturned, the new context will be shared with #slack-rules

 # FAQ:

 - “Is situation XYZ an incident?”
 Unsure if there’s a CoC violation?
-Ask in #rands-slack-rules and/or DM the administrator.
+Ask in #slack-rules and/or DM the administrator.
 We'll help.
 - “How many incidents have you handled since this place started?”
-Fifteen as of April 2019.
+None as of June 2019.

 ## Administrators